Metal worker, soccer coach, honey salesman: three jobs to beat Argentina's 100% inflation

 "The situation is complex.
 Salaries are very low, things are very expensive.
 So sometimes it's not enough," said Armoa, a metal mold factory worker who is the technical director of a local soccer team and funds his own small business.

-Poverty, which had edged down due to state support during the COVID-19 pandemic, is estimated to have shot back up to nearly 40% at the end of last year from 36.5% in the first half of 2022, as inflation has eroded the purchasing power of wages.
+Poverty, which edged down due to state support during the COVID-19 pandemic, shot back up to 39.2% in the second half of last year from 36.5% in the first half, the government said on Thursday, as inflation eroded the purchasing power of wages.

-"Our projection for the poverty rate ... is around 40%," said Martín González Rozada, an economist and professor of econometrics at the Universidad Di Tella, adding it was likely even higher in the early part of this year.
+"The thing is that increases in working people's incomes have been lower than the inflation of the overall basic food basket," said Martín González Rozada, an economist and professor of econometrics at the Universidad Di Tella.

-"In terms of the increases in working people's incomes, that income has increased less than the inflation of the total basic food basket," he added, pointing out that around half of the country's children lived in poor households.
+He added that poverty was likely even higher than 40% in the early part of this year and pointed out that around half of the country's children lived in poor households.

 Government handouts and subsidies have kept down levels of extreme poverty, but that may come under pressure as the state tries to overturn a deep fiscal deficit and reduce spending as dollars are scarce and a drought has hit the key farming sector.